Coronavirus and OCD

-Despite the potential for social separation to restrict COVID-19 transfer, speak to the health care professional about moving the counseling immediately to a video conferencing program.
-Studies have revealed that ERP or Exposure Response Prevention therapy can be implemented successfully to kids and adults with OCD through video conferencing.
+Despite the potential for social separation to restrict COVID-19 transfer, speak to the health care professional about moving the counselling immediately to a video conferencing program.
+Studies have revealed that ERP or Exposure Response Prevention therapy can be implemented successfully in kids and adults with OCD through video conferencing.

 Search for support from your therapist in establishing a new paradigm.
 This feels like a loss, but note that this transition is short term, and you will move back on course with help.
 When you are not actively pursuing care, try seeking a doctor that can help support you in case of OCD symptoms intensify or alter.

 Transcranial Magnetic Stimulation or TMS